 Back in Flat Iron Square, the crowd was going mad.
 The misery was finally over.
 At last, England had a reason to celebrate after penalty kicks at the World Cup.
-After a long history of heartache on the world's grandest soccer stage, midfielder Eric Dier buried the fifth and final penalty kick to help England advance to the tournament's quarterfinals over Colombia on Tuesday.
+After a long history of heartache on the world's grandest soccer stage, midfielder Eric Dier buried the fifth and final penalty kick to help England advance to the tournament's quarterfinals over Colombia.

 England lost its first-ever World Cup penalty kicks match against West Germany in 1990.
 Adding insult to injury, the West Germans would go on to defeat Argentina to win the tournament, while England lost to Italy in the third-place playoff.

-England then fell again in 1998 to Argentina in what some believe is one of the greatest games in World Cup history.
+Eight years later England then fell again in penalties, this time to Argentina, in what some believe is one of the greatest games in World Cup history.
 And if that wasn't enough, England struggled in penalty kicks against Portugal in the 2006 World Cup.

 Fast forward to the match against Colombia, and all signs pointed to more anguish, too.
 England fell behind 3-2 with only two kicks remaining.
 But with Southgate leading England into battle, he knew who to send up at the right time.
 Colombia's Mateus Uribe hit the crossbar before England goalkeeper Jordan Pickford saved Carlos Bacca's attempt on the next shot.

 All that was left was for Dier to end it, and the rest is history.

 For the English, who always have a very talented team, this was a welcomed and complete sigh of relief.
 The millions of spectators who made the trip to Russia didn't want to leave the stadium after the match, either.

 It will take some more heroics to hoist the 2022 World Cup trophy in Qatar, but no matter what happens the rest of the way, this day from 2018 would always be remembered as the one where England's penalty kick fortune changed at the World Cup.